Introvertuous/svelte-icons/README.md

 ### Usage

-Visit the [icon navigator](https://www.svelte-icons.gibdig.com), to quickly search through the available icon sets.
+Visit the [icon navigator](https://www.svelte-icons.gibdig.com) to search through the available icon sets.
 Click an icon to copy the import statement to your clipboard.

 ```
 <script>